joelmcfilho/threads_text_checker/README.md

 --- Version 1.2 ---

-Added a new function: a button to clear all the content in the text box.
+- Added a new function: a button to clear all the content in the text box.

+--- Version 1.3 ---

+- Corrections in label texts and language issues
+- Created a stand-alone build, to run the program directly in any Windows device